manish-baghel/eDc/readme.md

-BASIC WEB APPLICATION eDC using GULP Frontend Stuff oonly
+eDc APPLICATION  using NodeJS
+GULP-Frontend Stuff only

 Don't forget to run $ npm install
 If things don't workout then follow below code:-